Medical Laboratory Technician (MLT)

 Can I be exempt from the Medical Language/Phlebotomy courses because I work in the field/possess a certificate already?

-If you are already a certified Phlebotomist by the State of California you will not need to retake the Phlebotomy portion of the program.
-Exemption from the Medical Language course due to field experience must be pre-approved by the MLT Program Coordinator.
+If you are already a certified Phlebotomist by the State of California you will not need to retake the Phlebotomy portion of the program provided you maintain your certificate.
+Exemption from the Medical Language course due to licensure must be pre-approved by the MLT Program Coordinator on a case-by-case basis.

-Yes and no. While in the didactic portion of the program you may take other courses to fulfill any degree requirements.
+Yes and no. While in the didactic portion of the program you may work or take other courses to fulfill any degree requirements provided there are not scheduling conflicts.
 However be advised that the MLT courses are very demanding of your time and should be your top priority.
-It is highly unlikely that you will be able to take courses during the clinical rotation periods.
-While in a clinical rotation you must be onsite for 40 hours per week for the entire semester.
+It is highly unlikely that you will be able to take courses or work during the clinical rotation periods as you must be onsite at a clinical affiliate for 40 hours per week for the entire semester.

 Per the most recent California Admin Code Title 17 1032.5: